phpbb/documentation/development/cli/getting_started.rst

 Using commands
 ==============

-All phpBB commands have integrated help documentation available within the CLI.
+All phpBB commands (as described when running the list command) have integrated help documentation available within the CLI.
 Use the ``--help`` option with any of phpBB's CLI commands to get detailed help for that command.

 .. code-block:: console